 Creativity is quite useless when it comes to writing without any direction.
 The writing topics not only give you a clear direction about what to write, but they also set the undertone that remains in your written work from the start to the beginning.

-It is a well known fact now that almost all the creative writers start writing whenever they feel the rush of creativity inside their minds.
+It is a well-known fact now that almost all the creative writers start writing whenever they feel the rush of creativity inside their minds.
 This could be a single incident, a memory flash or a déjà vu of sorts.
-After this the writer usually looks for the suitable topic that he could relate to his recent experience and starts writing on that topic.
+After this, the writer usually looks for the suitable topic that he could relate to his recent experience and starts writing on that topic.

-Whether you are writing an essay, or preparing for some language proficiency test, you cannot start without any topic.
+an essay or preparing for some language proficiency test, you cannot start without any topic.
 It works as a goading stick for you throughout your work.
-For certain types of people there are specific writing topics.
-Since all people have different likes and dislikes, some might like to have literary writing topics, while some would like to have history and geography as their writing topics.
+For certain types of people, there are specific writing topics.
+Since all people have different likes and dislike, some might like to have literary writing topics, while some would like to have history and geography as their writing topics.

 of ideas until you settle on one that truly interests you.
 By relaxing, your mind will be able to think more creatively and then you will be able to focus on whatever idea you are having at that time.
 To help get you thinking, you can take help from the internet where you can find plenty of suggestions for writing topics.
 But they are only suggestions.
-Along with some free writing and brainstorming (and maybe a good long walk), they should inspire you to come up with plenty of fresh ideas of your own.
+Along with some freewriting and brainstorming (and maybe a good long walk), they should inspire you to come up with plenty of fresh ideas of your own.

 you will be able to categorize your topics into broad categories which are a common way of developing paragraphs and essays.
 But you must not feel limited by these categories.
 You’ll find that many of the topics can be adapted to suit almost any kind of writing assignment.